wantedfast/aspnetcore-webhook-with-resource-data-sample/readme.md

 ---
 ![.NET Core](https://github.com/microsoftgraph/csharp-webhook-with-resource-data/workflows/.NET%20Core/badge.svg?branch=master)

-# Sample Application - Microsoft Teams Graph Change Notifications
+# Sample Application - Microsoft Graph Change Notifications

+Subscribe for [Microsoft Graph change notifications](https://docs.microsoft.com/graph/webhooks) to be notified when your user's data changes so you don't have to poll for changes.

+This ASP.NET core sample shows how to start getting notifications from Microsoft Graph.
+Microsoft Graph provides a unified API endpoint to access data from Microsoft 365.

-## Use this sample application to receive Change Notifications for Microsoft Teams
+## Use this sample application to receive Change Notifications for Microsoft Graph

 ### How the sample application works

 The sample is configured to do the following:

-- On start up, create a subscription to receive Change Notifications from Microsoft Teams.
+- On start up, create a subscription to receive Change Notifications from Microsoft Graph.
 - Periodically (on a scheduled timer) extend the subscription.
-- Once an encrypted Change Notification is received, decrypt it and print it to console.
+- Once a Change Notification is received with encrypted data, decrypt it and print it to console. (only with supported resources)

 To do the above tasks, the app will:

 - Fetch token for Microsoft Graph to create the subscription.
-- Read a certificate from Azure Key Vault for encryption/decryption.
+- Read a certificate from Azure Key Vault for encryption/decryption. (only with supported resources)

 ## Setting up the sample